Enter Absence Count (Number of occurrences) and Days Absent (Total Number of Absent Days) to calculate employee bradford factor.

-The Bradford Factor is also referred to as the Bradford Formula and the Bradford Index.
+The Bradford Factor is also referred to as the Bradford Formula, the Bradford Score and the Bradford Index.

-At the top right you will find the online Bradford Factor Calculator, which will work out the Bradford Factor for an employee, using the Bradford Formula.
+At the top of this page you will find the online Bradford Factor Calculator, which will calculate the Bradford Factor for an employee, using the Bradford Formula.

 The Bradford Factor is a simple formula that allows companies to apply a relative weighting to employee unplanned absences (sickness, Doctors appointments, emergency childcare, etc).
 The Bradford Factor supports the principal that repeat absences have a greater operational impact than long term sick.
 (A weighting is the impact that an event will have on the overall running of the normal business.
 If you give something a larger weighting score, it has a bigger impact).

 The Bradford factor is calculated using the Bradford Formula S2 x D = B

 - S is the total number of separate absences by an individual